-- CBD, Victoria Park and river edge; - Showground; - Northern side of cobra Street tourist services strip; and - Elston park and surrounding residential area
+- CBD, Victoria Park and river edge; - Show ground; - Northern side of Cobra Street tourist services strip; and - Elston Park and surrounding residential area.

-- Crucial role as core of urban area and CBD servicing Central/West NSW region with major retail, professional and government services and civic focus of Dubbo community - complex mix of uses; - Cobra Street (N) tourist services corridor; - Showground has a substantial economic role in racing and breed sales; and - Well established central character housing precinct.
+- Crucial role as core of urban area and CBD servicing Central West NSW region with major retail, professional and government services and civic focus of Dubbo community - complex mix of uses; - Cobra Street (N) tourist services corridor; - Show ground has a substantial economic role in racing and breed sales; and - Well established central character housing precinct.

-- Protection and reinforcement of the CBD functions: - Clarification and enhancement of Victoria Park's role and facilities and relationship to CBD; - River edge use and management and relationship to CBD; - Retention and enhancement of character housing; - Enhancement of showground's role and facilities; - Commercial conversion of housing stock at perimeter of CBD; - Resolution of role and integration of housing within the CBD; and - Resolution of medium density redevelopment pressures.
+- Protection and reinforcement of the CBD functions: - Clarification and enhancement of Victoria Park's role, facilities and relationship to the CBD; - River edge use, management and relationship to the CBD; - Retention and enhancement of character housing; - Enhancement of show ground's role and facilities; - Commercial conversion of housing stock at perimeter of the CBD; - Resolution of role and integration of housing within the CBD; and - Resolution of medium density redevelopment pressures.

-• The CBD is a crucial asset in fulfilling Dubbo 21 Strategies 4, 5, and 6 in providing good quality venues for cultural activities, improving the image and facilities appropriate to a major tourism destination, and in maximising the strength of Dubbo as the retail and business service centre for the region.
+• The CBD is a crucial asset in fulfilling the Dubbo 21 Plan Strategies 4, 5, and 6 in providing good quality venues for cultural activities, improving the image and facilities appropriate to a major tourism destination, and in maximising the strength of Dubbo as the retail and business service centre for the region.

-- The future role of the central precinct will continue to be complex and multifunctional, but must clearly be dominated by the CBD functions; and - Secondary roles, which must be protected as to their existing locations, are its inner urban and character housing role, the Cobra Street tourism services corridor, and the Showground.
+- The future role of the central precinct will continue to be complex and multi-functional, but must clearly be dominated by the CBD functions; and - Secondary roles, which must be protected as to their existing locations, are its inner urban and character housing role, the Cobra Street tourism services corridor, and the show ground.

-- Unequivocally protect and consolidate the primacy of the CBD (as presently defined) as the retail, professional and government services and civic focus of Dubbo and the Region; - Implement the Dubbo CBD Structure Plan/Ratio Report as the basis for Council's future management of CBD development; - Resolve and enhance the role of Victoria Park particularly in relation to the CBD, and implement the environmental Partnership Report; - Consolidate the Cobra Street tourism services corridor by implementation of the Ratio Report to the extent that it is adopted in the Commercial Areas Development Strategy; - Protect and enhance the residential area east of the CBD as an established character housing precinct and as means of containing the CBD based on the Freemen Collett Report and subsequent analysis and recommendations; - Identify and facilitate residential redevelopment opportunities compatible with the character of the residential neighbourhood and other roles of the Precinct; - Continue support of the effective use of the showground in accordance with the Gibbs Report; and - Support relocation of the rail operations yard and redevelopment of the site for commercial uses compatible with the Precinct and the need for linkages between the CBD and the Institutional Precinct.
+- Unequivocally protect and consolidate the primacy of the CBD (as presently defined) as the retail, professional and government services and civic focus of Dubbo and the Region; - Implement the Dubbo CBD Structure Plan/Ratio Report as the basis for Council's future management of CBD development; - Resolve and enhance the role of Victoria Park particularly in relation to the CBD, and implement the Environmental Partnership Report; - Consolidate the Cobra Street tourism services corridor by implementation of the Ratio Report to the extent that it is adopted in the Commercial Areas Development Strategy; - Protect and enhance the residential area east of the CBD as an established character housing precinct and as a means of containing the CBD based on the Freemen Collett Report and subsequent analysis and recommendations; - Identify and facilitate residential redevelopment opportunities compatible with the character of the residential neighbourhood and other roles of the precinct; - Continue support of the effective use of the show ground in accordance with the Gibbs Report; and - Support relocation of the rail operations yard and redevelopment of the site for commercial uses compatible with the precinct and the need for linkages between the CBD and the Institutional Precinct.